 Staff will be expected to follow, as far as possible, normal sickness reporting procedures in order that reasons for absence and numbers of absent staff can be monitored on a real-time, day by day basis.

 Any staff showing symptoms of flu should refrain from work/return home until they are no longer considered to be infectious (in accordance with any guidance from the Department of Health).[In order to ensure that staff do not feel obliged to attend work whilst potentially infectious, the organisation will exclude these absences from any future absence management procedure where a sanction is under consideration.]
+Leave this paragraph in

 If an employee refuses to go home, and the manager is concerned the employee may present a risk to themselves or to others, they may be suspended on health grounds.
 In these circumstances they will receive their usual pay or sick pay (if the health-related suspension is supported by occupational health advice.)